seunzone/naija-tech-communities/README.md

 #  naija-tech-communities

-Communities facilitates growth, here are a list of developer communities within Nigeria
+Communities facilitates growth.
+Here are a list of developer communities within Nigeria.

-##  List of Developer's Whatsapp Groups
+##  List of Developers' Whatsapp Groups

 | Group | Link |